Isabel Hilton

 Isabel Nancy Hilton OBE (born 25 November 1947) is a Scottish journalist and broadcaster, based in London.

+Hilton's writing has appeared in publications including The New York Times, Los Angeles Times, New Statesman, The Economist, Granta, The Mail on Sunday, The Observer, Financial Times, El Pais, Le Monde, La Stampa, International Affairs, The World Today, The New European, Index on Censorship, Vogue, The Daily Telegraph, The Sunday Telegraph, The Times Literary Supplement, Foreign Policy, The Literary Review, London Review of Books, ChinaFile and Prospect magazine, where she is a contributing editor.

 Early life

 Hilton attended school in Alford, Aberdeenshire, Bradford Girls' Grammar School (Yorkshire) and Walnut Hills High School (Cincinnati, Ohio).
 She graduated from Edinburgh University, where she studied Chinese to post-graduate level, subsequently studying at Beijing Languages Institute and Fudan University, Shanghai.
 In 1976, she briefly served as secretary of the Scotland-China Association, based at her University, and was placed on MI5's "black" list, which prevented her from accepting a job offer with the BBC in 1976.

 Career

 Over a long career in national and international print, online and broadcast media, Isabel Hilton has covered global politics, conflict, development, human rights, climate change and environmental degradation.
-In recent years her work has focussed on the impacts of a rising China with particular emphasis on climate change and China's global environmental footprint.
+In recent years, her work has focused on the impacts of a rising China with particular emphasis on climate change and China's global environmental footprint.

-In addition to her writing career, she has made several radio and television documentaries and presented both BBC's Radio 4 current affairs programme The World Tonight and Radio 3's arts and cultural strand, Night Waves.
+In addition to her writing career, she has made several radio and television documentaries and presented both BBC Radio 4's current affairs programme The World Tonight and BBC Radio 3's arts and cultural strand, Night Waves.
 Hilton joined Scottish Television as a presenter in 1976, moving later that year to the Daily Express as feature writer after being blacklisted by MI5 from a job at the BBC.
-She left the Daily Express five months later to join the Sunday Times where she subsequently held posts as feature writer, news reporter, Insight reporter and Latin America editor.
+She left the Daily Express five months later to join the Sunday Times, where she subsequently held posts as feature writer, news reporter, Insight reporter and Latin America editor.

 She covered the Falklands War from Buenos Aires in 1982 and continued to cover Latin America until the Sunday Times became embroiled in the dispute over its move to Wapping.
 She left the Sunday Times to join the founding team at The Independent as Latin America Editor.
-In 1989 she became Europe Editor, covering the fall of communism in Europe, then Chief Feature Writer.
+In 1989, she became Europe Editor, covering the fall of Communism in Europe, then Chief Feature Writer.